Cohomological DT invariants from localization: Introduction

 \begin{conjecture}(Conjecture \ref{conj}) For toric diagram with $i\geq 1$ internal lattice points, the attractor invariants are given by:

 \end{conjecture}

-When the singularity is isolated, \ie when there are no lattice points on the boundary of the toric diagram, the only nontrivial attractor invariants are then expected to correspond to skyscraper sheaves on $X$.
-In contrast, when there are $K_z-1$ lattice points on a side $z$ of the toric diagram, the toric threefold $X$ exhibits a $\mathbb{C}^2/\mathbb{Z}_{K_z}\times \mathbb{C}^\ast$ singularity away from the zero locus of the toric coordinate corresponding to $z$, as recalled in the proof of proposition \ref{1partinv}.
+The attractor invariants associated to simple representations and Hilbert scheme of points are known.
+When there are $K_z-1$ lattice points on a side $z$ of the toric diagram, the toric threefold $X$ exhibits a $\mathbb{C}^2/\mathbb{Z}_{K_z}\times \mathbb{C}^\ast$ singularity away from the zero locus of the toric coordinate corresponding to $z$, as recalled in the proof of Proposition \ref{1partinv}.
 The conjecture then predicts that the only additional attractor invariants correspond to D2-branes wrapped on rational curves in this extended singularity.

 The rest of this article is organized as follows: \begin{itemize} \item In section 2 we review known results on Donaldson-Thomas theory on toric threefolds, and introduce the basic definitions and notations.
-In section 2.1, we introduce the moduli spaces of representations associated to unframed and framed quiver, their virtual motives and generating series thereof.
-In section 2.2 we recall how the quiver with potential for toric CY threefolds can be deduced a from brane tiling, and emphasize the utility of zig-zag paths.
+In section 2.1, we introduce the moduli spaces of representations associated to unframed and framed quiver, their cohomological DT invariants and generating series thereof.
+In section 2.2 we recall how the quiver with potential for toric Calabi-Yau threefolds can be deduced from brane tiling, and emphasize the utility of zig-zag paths.
 In section 2.3 we introduce the D6- and D4-framing.
-In section 2.4 we introduce the notion of partially invertible/nilpotent representations, and define their generating series and BPS invariants. \item In section 3, we study toric localization for framed quivers.
-While we are mostly interested in the D4- and D6-framings for toric threefolds in this article, we have kept the discussion as general as possible, with a view towards future applications.
-In section 3.1 we describe the fixed locus and the attracting locus of the toric action.
-In section 3.2, we recall the definition of the tangent obstruction complex, a derived version of the tangent space to the fixed points, and recall the method of $K$-theoretic localization.
-In section 3.3, we prove the 'derived Bialynicki-Birula decomposition' for general framed quivers.
-In section 3.4, we apply this general formalism to D6- and D4 brane framings.